 Keep feral hogs out of your property with the right barriers.

 Feral hogs menace native wildlife, damage habitats, and inhabit 79% of Texas acreage.
-Exclusion fencing for hogs is essential; a high deer fence alone is not enough to protect against these vermin that cause approximately $52 million in damages to Texas agriculture annually.
+Exclusion fencing for hogs is essential; a high game fence alone is not enough to protect against these vermin that cause approximately $52 million in damages to Texas agriculture annually.

 Effective fencing is one method of eliminating pig damage and reducing economic impact on valuable agricultural land or where other control techniques are not possible.